shyanyong/tp/docs/DeveloperGuide.md

 To allow BayMeds to store a separate list of completed prescriptions to facilitate the `listCompleted` feature, we have expanded on the existing model and storage components.

-Model also has an in-memory view of a `completedPrescriptionList`.
+* Apart from `prescriptionList`, `Model` also has an in-memory view of a `completedPrescriptionList`.
 It has its own set of CRUD features for handling `completedPrescriptionList`, and it handles `completedPrescriptionList` similar to how it handles `prescriptionList`.

-Storage also contains the implementation of the `completedPrescriptionList` storage.
+* `Storage` also contains the implementation of the `completedPrescriptionList` storage.
 The completed prescription list is stored in the file path `data/completedPrescriptionList.json`, adjacent to the storage for `prescriptionList`.

+Upon start up of BayMeds or after every command, BayMeds will check through the list of current prescriptions against a new `LocalDate.now()` to see if any of the end dates are beyond it (i.e. in the past).
+If it is, it will transfer the prescription over from one list to the other by deleting this prescription from the existing current `prescriptionList`, and adding it to the the `completedPrescriptionList`.

 ### Check prescription interaction feature